nedwors/hopper/README.md

 > The `hopper` directory will be created by Hopper if it doesn't already exist

 > All database names passed to hopper when using Sqlite will be sanitized.
 Slashes will be automatically converted to dashes for the Sqlite connection.
 So for instance, `hop this/database` will create a database called `this-database.sqlite`

+> It's probably worth adding your chosen directory to your `.gitignore` when using the `sqlite` connection!

 #### MySql
 Hopper creates all MySql databases on your configured MySql connection.
 All databases created will have a prefix applied to their name so you can easily identify them as needed.
 You can configure the prefix in the config file:
 ```php